syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Stochastic

-For the Stochastic indicator, you need to set the Indicators.Type as **Stochastic**.
-The Stochastic indicator renders four lines namely, upper line, lower line, stochastic line and the signal line.
-Upper line always rendered at value 80 and the lower line is rendered at value 20.
-Stochastic and Signal Lines are calculated based on the stochastic formula.
+For rendering the Stochastic indicator, set the Indicators.Type as **Stochastic**.
+The Stochastic indicator renders four lines namely, upper line, lower line, stochastic line, and the signal line.
+Upper line is always rendered at value of 80, and the lower line is rendered at value of 20.
+Stochastic and signal lines are calculated based on the stochastic formula.

 {% highlight cshtml %}